 Warm Up in a Free Museum

 Helsinki City Museum, just next to the Helsinki Christmas Market, is always free and has a huge, whimsical lounge to rest your tired feet.
 Their “Children’s Town” permanent exhibition is a guaranteed hit with kids.
-Walk indoors past the shop museum and you’ll discover El Fant, a cute coffee shop.
+Walk indoors past the shop museum, and you’ll discover El Fant, a cute coffee shop.

-If you love just to admire the architecture and enjoy the feel of museums rather than spending a lot of time in the exhibitions, I totally recommend popping into the lounge and museum shops of the following museums in city center area: Kiasma, HAM, Ateneum and Design Museum.
+If you love to admire the architecture and enjoy the feel of museums rather than spending a lot of time in the exhibitions, I recommend popping into the lounge and museum shops of the following museums in the city center area: Kiasma, HAM, Ateneum and Design Museum.

 When it comes to regularly fantastic exhibitions, my favorites are Amos Rex, HAM, Design Museum, and Ateneum (now temporarily closed due to renovation).

-Note that all state-funded museums (pretty much most museums in Finland) are always free for kids under 18 which is awesome!
+Note that all state-funded museums (pretty much most museums in Finland) are always free for kids under 18, which is fantastic.
 I happily pay taxes for stuff like that.

-The incredible exhibitions of Amos Rex museums are underground.
+The incredible exhibitions of Amos Rex museum are underground.

 Just take the metro and hop off at Kalasatama metro station.
 Next to the station, you’ll find a place called Fööni.